Types, equations, dimensions and the Pi theorem: Conclusions

-The DSL also supports dependently typed formulations of Buckingham's Pi theorem and we have discussed and type checked one such formulation.
 From this perspective, our work is also a contribution towards understanding relativity principles through formalization.
 In the physical sciences these principles are well understood and appreciated.
-They have lead to important applications in engineering and data science but also to surprising conceptual breakthroughs \citep{pauli2013theory}.
-But it is not clear how relativity principles could be formulated in the economic sciences, in the biological sciences, and thus also in climate science.
+They have led to important applications in engineering and data science.
+But it is not clear how relativity principles could be formulated in the economic or biological sciences, and thus also in climate science.
 We believe that type theory and FP can contribute towards answering this question.